 The Leatherback Turtle feeds on low protein diet drawn from tunicates, squids, and jellyfish.

-- The leatherback turtle is the largest marine turtle whose population is at the brink of extinction.
+- The leatherback turtle is the largest marine turtle whose population is on the brink of extinction.

 - These turtles are found in oceanic habitats from Alaska to South Africa’s Cape of Good Hope.